writechoiceorg/rocketlawyer/pages/comparing-integration-options.md

 - **Full Customization:** Offers complete control over the user interface design and interaction flow.
 - **API-Driven:** Allows you to leverage Rocket Lawyer’s APIs to create a tailored experience that aligns with your brand.
 - **Flexible Integration:** Suitable for complex scenarios where a fully customized user experience is required.

+> **Best For:** Businesses that require deep customization and have the development resources to support it.

 **Use Cases:**